 Avoid all contact with the affected waters and ensure that children and pets are kept away.

 If you find areas of water affected with blue-green algae you should inform the local Environmental Health Service.
-If the water affected is within the Fermanagh & Omagh District Council area the Environmental Health Service can be contacted by telephone at 0300 303 1777 or by email at email@example.com.
+If the water affected is within the Fermanagh & Omagh District Council area the Environmental Health Service can be contacted by completing the online form below, enquire here.